sourcegraph/learn/README.md

 ```
 <Highlighter
     input={`Your code input
-     // Be sure to add a space bar space here!
+     // Be sure to add a blank space by pressing the spacebar at least once here!
     with multiple lines`}
     language='Your language here'
     matcher='The code you would like to highlight (optional)'